 John Proctor’s fate

 The first time we see John Proctor, he is introduced as unwilling to put up with foolishness or hypocrisy.
 “In Proctor’s presence, a fool felt his foolishness instantly – and a Proctor is always marked for calumny therefore.”
 “Calumny” means a false statement intended to damage a person’s reputation” – a literal definition of what happens to Proctor when he is accused of witchcraft.
-This introduction presents him as a character whose own moral authority, as well as deep sense of guilt, destine him to a tragic end.
+This introduction presents him as a character whose own moral authority, as well as a deep sense of guilt, destine him to a tragic end.
 While all the characters who are accused of witchcraft in the play can be described as the victims of calumny, in introducing Proctor this way, Miller foreshadows that Proctor’s essential nature makes him doomed.